Table of Contents

 “Banks and merchants know they have a fraud problem, but they don’t understand how organized it is – The Dark Web communities allow people to network.
 All they need to do is spoof a call to the lowest-educated member of the organization — typically someone on the customer service team — and convince them to change the phone number on the account.”

-These comments go hand-in-hand with statistics from a recent study from Aite Group (2019), regarding digital fraud and call center data.
+These comments go hand-in-hand with statistics from a study from Aite Group (2019), regarding digital fraud and call center data.
 You can also learn more about account takeover fraud impact in our 2023 article.

 - 24% of respondents said between 50-80% of their digital fraud cases involve a call center component,